 The most common services you will find at St. John are: the Divine Liturgy, vespers, orthros (or matins), paraklesis.
 Visitors are always welcome to our services.
 Our services are mostly in English, with exceptions noted for each service below.
-For Vespers, Orthros, and the services of Holy Week (the week before Pascha/Easter), our parishes uses the text and, when available, music from the AGES Digital Chant Stand.
+For Vespers, Orthros, and the services of Holy Week (the week before Pascha/Easter), our parishes uses the text and, when available, music from the GOA Digital Chant Stand.

 The Divine Liturgy is the eucharistic service of the Orthodox Church; the service in which Orthodox Christians partake of the Body and Blood of Christ.
 The most common liturgy is known as the Divine Liturgy of St. John Chrysostom.
 It is served on most Sundays and feastdays.
 Some elements of the Liturgy are: litanies, various hymns (some related to the feast being celebrated, others remaining constant from Liturgy to Liturgy), prayers, an epistle reading, and a Gospel reading.
 At St. John, all litanies and prayers are done in English, with the exception of one short litany close to the beginning of the service.
 Most hymns are sung in both English and Greek.